leo0514/vpc-on-classic-network/using-lbaas.md

 * **Weighted Round-robin:** With this method, the load balancer forwards incoming client connections to the back-end servers in proportion to the weight assigned to these servers.
-Each server is assigned a default weight of 50, which may be customized to any value between 0 and 100.
+Each server is assigned a default weight of 50, which can be customized to any value between 0 and 100.

 As an example, if three application servers A, B and C, have weights customized to 60, 60, and 30 respectively, then servers A and B receive an equal number of connections, while server C receives half that number of connections.